salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # error.AppNotFound

-Application "%s" not found.
+App "%s" not found.

 # error.AppNotFound.Actions

 - Verify that you have the correct app ID or name
 - Ensure the app exists in this org using "sf orchestrator app list"
-- Check your permissions to view applications
+- Check your permissions to view apps
 - Make sure you're connected to the correct org with --target-org

 # error.RetrievalError